rrnyquist/ebenezer/_Scripture/ESV/55_II_Timothy.md

 Therefore I endure everything for the sake of the elect, that they also may obtain the salvation that is in Christ Jesus with eternal glory. ^0210

-The saying is trustworthy, for : If we have died with him, we will also live with him; ^0211
+The saying is trustworthy, for: If we have died with him, we will also live with him; ^0211

 if we endure, we will also reign with him; if we deny him, he also will deny us; ^0212

-if we are faithless, he remains faithful — for he cannot deny himself. ^0213
+if we are faithless, he remains faithful--for he cannot deny himself. ^0213

 Remind them of these things, and charge them before God not to quarrel about words, which does no good, but only ruins the hearers. ^0214